-- Offer scholarships or sliding fee; Be sure to keep the process dignified and confidential
+- Offer scholarships or sliding fees; keep the process dignified and confidential.

 - Record events and post online (YouTube can transcribe video)

-- Upon the registration, ask attendees if they need any special accommodations
+- Upon registration, ask attendees if they need any special accommodations

-- Have someone record minutes or provide a summary that can inform people who were not able to attend.
+- Have someone record minutes or provide a summary that can inform people who could not attend.